How Can Being Overweight Cause Depression, And Vice Versa?

 Endoscopic Sleeve Gastroplasty (ESG)

-ESG is a non-surgical weight loss procedure that most overweight or obese patients can qualify for.
+ESG is a non-surgical weight loss procedure that most higher weight patients can qualify for.
 During ESG the surgeon makes the patient’s stomach 75% smaller by reshaping it and holding it in place with sutures.
-The procedure is completed endoscopically from the inside so there are no incisions used.
+We complete the procedure endoscopically from the inside, eliminating the need for any incisions.

 The smaller stomach controls the amount of food an individual can eat and they feel satisfied longer.
 ESG offers comparable weight loss results to gastric sleeve bariatric surgery but since it is non-surgical, the recovery is much faster.
 Patients have reported weight losses of over 100 pounds after undergoing the ESG procedure.